0330 828 1111

 • Controls – with a new boiler often comes new controls installed, too, especially if you’re replacing an old boiler with a more modern combi boiler.

-Save Money with an Air-Source Heat Pump
+Save money with an Aira Heat Pump

 Replacing your boiler is an expensive project and something that fills many homeowners with dread.
-An alternative to the traditional boiler is an air to water heat pump.
-Air source heat pumps are four times more efficient than a gas boiler, producing 75% less carbon emissions and brings in 40% savings on energy bills; better value for money overall, easier to maintain and can last about 25% longer than boilers.
+An alternative to the traditional boiler is an air to water heat pump like the Aira Heat Pump

 The UK government is offering a £7,500 grant towards the cost and installation of air to water, ground source and water source heat pumps, and £5,000 to switch to a biomass boiler.
 It does not include air to air and hybrid heat pumps or gas condensing boilers.
 The grant applies to eligible households across England and Wales until 2028.